 If you’d like to find out more about Apprenticeships, are thinking about recruiting an Apprentice or offering an existing employee an Apprenticeship, contact us on 01603 773365 or email EmployerPartnerships@CCN.ac.uk

-The Apprenticeship Levy is a new tax introduced by the Government.
-From April 2017, employers with a gross annual pay bill of more than £3 million are required to spend 0.5% of the total on the levy.
+The Apprenticeship Levy was introduced in April 2017.
+Employers with a gross annual pay bill of more than £3 million are required to spend 0.5% of the total on the levy.

 It is payable monthly through PAYE and can only be spent on Apprenticeship training delivered by approved providers such as City College Norwich.
 If you do not spend the money on Apprenticeship training it will essentially be an additional monthly cost to your business and a lost opportunity to grow and develop your workforce.